graybealski/cf-conventions-work/FAQ.md

 <a name="principles"></a>
 ### What are the principles of the CF conventions?
-Principles of CF include self-describing data (no external tables needed for understanding); metadata equally readable by humans and software; and focusing on existing needs, with minimum redundancy and maximum simplicity.
+Principles of CF include self-describing data (no external tables needed for understanding); metadata equally readable by humans and software; minimum redundancy and maximum simplicity; and a development process focusing on existing needs.

 <a name="why"></a>
 ### Why did we want yet another netCDF convention?
 The existing conventions were (and are) typically much less robust for describing the syntax and semantics of netCDF data.
 The motivation for developing CF was the need for extra features not found in netCDF or COARDS.
 These include conventions for grid-cell boundaries, horizontal grids other than latitude-longitude, recording common statistical operations, standardised identification of physical quantities, non-spatiotemporal axes, climatological statistics and data compression.
+These needs were driven by the original user community developing the CF conventions,  the climatology and weather forecasting science community.

 <a name="who"></a>
 ### Who manages the CF conventions?